Karl Davis: Beginnings

 Davis' designer files at the Fashion Institute of Technology’s research library reveal that a friend's mother taught him how to sew when he was a teenager, and he made pleated slacks for the first time when he was 15.

-Davis graduated from high school in August 1980.
-At age 17, he left Brooklyn and began designing.
+Davis graduated from Brooklyn's George W. Wingate High School in August 1980.
+At age 17, he left Brooklyn and began his designing career.

-Davis attended New York's Fashion Institute of Technology for one semester, where he studied pattern making.
+Davis attended the Fashion Institute of Technology in New York for one semester, where he studied pattern making.
 He then worked as an assistant to Carol Fertig and a freelance design assistant to Bill Blass.
 While Davis was working as a design assistant, he sold his first styles to Henri Bendel.

-In 1984, Davis established his own collection.
-Initially, he was financed by his mother, Rose.
+In 1984, Davis established his own collection, initially financed by his mother, Rose.

 Fashion designer

-From age 17 until shortly before his death at age 25, Davis was highly praised as a fashion designer.
+From age 17 until shortly before his death at age 25, Davis received high praise as a fashion designer.

 Newsweek (August 10, 1987) observed that Davis created an exclusive line of classic women’s clothing.
 New York Newsday (May 4, 1986) described his clothing, as grown-up clothes, not for those on a tight budget.

 New York Magazine (September 17, 1987) stated, "ladies dressed in Davis-designed wardrobes would look strong, confident, and elegant!
 Not to mention, in many instances, frankly sexy."

 Fashion columnists of the Dallas Morning News (December 18, 1985) reported that Davis’s work was strongly influenced by the great masters of couture, that Davis managed to move forward adding his own signature of modern minimalism, and that his approach to fashion and business were in remarkable contrast to his age.

 Taxi (November 1986) quoted Davis: "Most people would rather spend money on flashy clothes that scream and spell ‘expensive’, rather than purchasing understated elegant garments".

 Taxi Magazine (November 1986) commented that being young and having no financial backing did not intimidate Davis from creating couture clothing of the highest level, that respect should be paid to Davis and fashion magazines should acknowledge him and take the initiative to put him on the map, and that a lady dressed in Davis’s clothes would not only be taken seriously but would be praised for her good taste and silent elegance — daring to detach herself from the uniforms of a working machine.
 Taxi quoted Davis: "I love what I’m doing – making women look like women again!
 The lady I sell to is dressed femininely and still gains respect on a business level."
 Taxi further observed that a customer from Henri Bendel would never suspect that the dress she just purchased was from a young designer who supported himself by making bagel sandwiches in a downtown coffee shop.
 Davis did prepare sandwiches at "Tamala Designs With Bagel" (153 Prince Street) - a SoHo clothing store with a food counter in the back owned by Aggie Markowitz.
 Markowitz said "[Karl] was an integral part of the downtown fashion mafia.
 He gave fashion commentary while he sort of made bagel sandwiches.
 The commentary usually came faster than the food".